UniversityOfPlymouth-Electronics/Embedded-Systems/level4/TASK101.md

 * OFF - 0V
 * ON - 3.3V

 On the Nucleo board, there are 3 LEDs provided (LED1, LED2, LED3) each with a different colour (Green, Blue and Red).
-LED2 and LED3 are driven directly by the microcontroller using a circuit similar to the following:
+These LEDs are driven directly by the microcontroller using a circuit similar to the following:

 <figure>
 <img src=../img/circuit/directly_driving_led.bmp height=300/>